JohnEarnest/Mako/demos/Loko/readme.md

 - `member` takes a value and a list, and returns a subsequence of the list starting with any instance of the given value, or an empty list if the original list did not contain the value.
 - `flatten` takes a list which may contain sublists and flattens all the elements recursively into a single list.

-All list operations are functional- that is, they return a new list rather than altering existing list in-place:
+All list operations are functional- that is, they return a new list rather than altering an existing list in-place:

 - `fput` takes a value and a list and adds the value to the beginning of the list.
 - `lput` takes a value and a list and adds the value to the end of the list.